Elites Are Using Race to Divide Us

 And yet the media doesn’t draw our attention to this.
 Instead, they fixate on white perpetrators.

 There are other clues that our perception of the role that race plays in police brutality is being distorted.
 According to Washington Post data, the states with the highest rates of police homicide per million of population are also among the whitest in the country: New Mexico, Alaska, South Dakota, Arizona, and Wyoming.
-In all of these states, a disproportion of victims have been Latinos, Native Americans, and poor whites.
 This is hardly surprising, since the median family income in neighborhoods where police killed civilians was $52,907.
 The effects of poverty go beyond police brutality.
 According to the Bureau of Justice Statistics, Americans in households at or below the federal poverty level have more than double the rate of violent victimization as persons in high-income households.

 In other words, the poorer a person is, the greater the chance they will be killed by another person.